jasminetor/FPRC/README.md

 python ./RunMe.py --r="heatmaps"
 ```

-This command will include a heat map of DMR strategy in all the datasets placed in the `./data` folder.
+This command will include a heat map of FPRC strategy in all the datasets placed in the `./data` folder.
 The results are saved in `./result/heatmaps`.

-### Running 'heatmaps_alpha' of DMR strategy in dataset 'msci'
+### Running 'heatmaps_alpha' of FPRC strategy in dataset 'msci'

 ```powershell
 python ./RunMe.py --r="heatmaps_alpha" --d="msci"
 ```

-This command will test the cumulative wealth of DMR strategies with different alpha_k on the 'msci' dataset.
+This command will test the cumulative wealth of FPRC strategies with different alpha_k on the 'msci' dataset.

 ## Disclaimer